j-max/codewordjmax_jekyll/_posts/2025-04-29-Meter_and_form.md

 writers: yeats_wb dickinson_emily shakespeare_william stevens_wallace hughes_langston smith_tracy jones_saed vuong_ocean silken_richard smith_danez orr_david
 ---

 I've been spending time with David Orr's book on poetry, "Beautiful and Pointless."
 He has a chapter on form, which provides a brief history of poetic structure.
-Essentially, he describes a gradual move away from formal tradition, which was heavy meter, syllable count, and often rhyme.
+Essentially, he describes a gradual move away from formal tradition, which was heavy in meter, syllable count, and often rhyme.
 The present state of poetry is a grab-bag of poets practicing along the spectrum between free verse and traditional forms.

 I have had a love-hate relationship with poetry over the past decade.
 Reading contemporary poetry in particular often puts me in a bad mood.
 While reading some free verse, I question why it is not prose.
 The language can be extremely confusing, as if the point was frustrating one's understanding.
 Whereas reading fiction has several clear benefits - cultivation of empathy, exercising the imagination, taking a vacation in the mind -  poetry has felt to me somewhat sadistic.